paul-nechifor/lemon-cake/readme.md

 - everything that imports from `node.something` is equivalent to nodejs's require.

-- top-level instructions must be asignments
+- top-level instructions must be assignments

 - You should be able to add listeners for everything even for example accessing a variable.
-That way you can add a dynamic deprication warning even for variables.
+That way you can add a dynamic deprecation warning even for variables.

 - A package imported as 'lc.math.sin' can be found in './lc/math/sin', or